Santos' game-ending FG ends Bears' skid versus winless Lions

 Bears: Fields missed the game after injuring his ribs in Sunday’s loss to Baltimore. … WR Marquise Goodwin (foot), LBs Roquan Smith (hamstring) and Sam Kamara (concussion) left the game with injuries.

-Lions: RB D’Andre Swift hurt his right shoulder in the second quarter and was not cleared to return, taking the offensively challenged team’s best player off the field. … CB Bobby Price (shoulder) and LB Jalen Reeves-Maybin (shouler) were also injured during the game.
+Lions: RB D’Andre Swift hurt his right shoulder in the second quarter and was not cleared to return, taking the offensively challenged team’s best player off the field.
+Campbell said Swift sprained the same shoulder two weeks ago. ….
+CB Bobby Price (shoulder) and LB Jalen Reeves-Maybin (shouler) were also injured during the game.

 UP NEXT